Tuition Benefit Application Deadline is May 1

 Want to engage in leadership, service, and learning to make a difference at Augsburg and in the wider community?

 In any one of the programs you will have the opportunity to participate in a yearlong academic seminar with a cohort of your peers.
 You will contribute to public leadership on campus and in the wider community in either the Christian tradition, interfaith engagement, or civic life.
-You will also be able to earn 4 upper division semester credits in the Religion or Political Science along with receiving a $2,000 scholarship.
+You will also be able to earn four upper division semester credits in religion or political science along with receiving a $2,000 scholarship.

 Current sophomores and juniors who plan to study on campus all of the 2017-18 academic year are eligible to apply.

-APPLYING: The application for all three programs is available online through Sabo or CCV website, listed below.
+Applying: The application for all three programs is available online through the Sabo Center or the Christensen Center for Vocation websites, listed below.

 Questions?
 Contact either the Christensen Center for Vocation at ccv@augsburg.edu, 612-330-1403 or the Sabo Center for Democracy and Citizenship at sabocenter@augsburg.edu.